isomerpages/moe-tkps/_useful-information/Students/Code of Conduct.md

 ##### Consumption of Food

-*   To ensure the cleanliness of the school compound, students are to consume all food in the canteen.
+*   To ensure the cleanliness of the school compound, students are to consume all food in the canteen.&nbsp;
 *   For recess in the classroom or snack break, food can only be consumed under the supervision of a teacher.